ukoloff/win-ca/README.md

   Default value depends on Node.js version
   (4, 5 and 7 `{fallback: true}`;
   modern versions `{fallback: false}`).
-  It is also false if Electron is detected.
+  It is also `true` if Electron is detected.

   Finally, if `win-ca` has been required as `win-ca/fallback`,